So How Can You Pay For Long-term Care?

 5. Hybrid Long-term Care Life Insurance

 As stated in our previous blogpost, “What is Hybrid LTC-Life Insurance,” hybrid long-term care life insurance combines the benefits of long-term care insurance and life insurance into a single policy.
-These plans are generally permanent life insurance policies that use the death benefit while you are still alive to pay for long-term care expenses.
+This insurance is a permanent life insurance policy that uses the death benefit while you are alive to pay for long-term care expenses.
 In addition, these policies typically have long-term care riders that allow for an extension of LTC benefits in the event you exceed the accelerated death benefit.

 - Premium payment amounts guaranteed;

 - A death benefit in the event you don’t need long-term care;